 You may contact us regarding Fellowships by Examination (Junior Research Fellowships) but please be aware that your query may not be answered immediately.

-The College proposes to elect a Visiting Fellow or Fellows for the academic year 2017-2018.
-In addition, a Robert S Campbell Visiting Fellow may be elected for research in law, especially commercial or competition law.
+Each year the College elects a Visiting Fellow or Fellows for periods of one year or shorter during an academic year.
+In addition, a Robert S. Campbell Visiting Fellow may be elected for research in law, especially commercial or competition law.

 A Visiting Fellowship is intended to offer an established scholar, either from abroad or from elsewhere in the United Kingdom, an opportunity to pursue his or her own study and research as a member of the College.

 Details of how to apply and further particulars can be found below.
 The closing date is Friday, 8 December 2023.